EmileSpecialProducts/UltraWiFiDuck/README.md

 To install the software you will not need to build but can install from the [Web Page](https://emilespecialproducts.github.io/SuperWiFiDuck/upload.html) https://emilespecialproducts.github.io/SuperWiFiDuck/upload.html

 You will need to select the Flash size 4/8/16Mb.
-The ESP32-S2-mini has 4Mb But you will have **2.6Mb** for scripts
+The ESP32-S2-mini has 4Mb But you will have **2.6Mb** for scripts,

+But will recomend a ESP32-S3 that has a USB and COM port for software installation and RGB led.

 You can also add a 2812b led strip up to 144 Leds, and config the GPIO pin from the GUI.